gtn/exacomp/README.md

 * Exabis Competence Grid Block - Description *
 Outcomes for students can easily be added to courses by teachers documenting their work with educational standards.
 These outcomes can be generated at http://www.edustandards.org and communicate with the exabis_competencies-block.
-Students can reflect upon their own work and develop a competency-profile.
+Students can reflect upon their own work and develop a competence-profile.
 The newest version adds competence-grids and drag&drop-upload for material to be used with standards.

 * Exabis Competence Grid Block - Disclaimer *